Neighbourhood Guidebook: The Best of Gastown (Eat, drink, & shop)

 Their patio is always lively and full of people, and they also have an ever-rotating tasty selection of draft beer.
 Wine is on tap.
 Grab some cheese pierogies as an appetizer–it’s cooked to perfection.
 And get a bottle of crisp Chablis, that is the wine you don’t want to miss here.

-Other fantastic spots to grab a drink, that we’ve mentioned in the restaurant section, would be L’Abattoir, Pourhouse, La Mezcalaria, Wildebeest.
+Other fantastic spots to grab a drink in Gastown that we’ve mentioned in the restaurant section, would be L’Abattoir, Pourhouse, and La Mezcalaria.

 Some of the best home assets and furniture you can get for your home in Vancouver come from Gastown.
 Whether you want something more expensive or something more wallet-friendly, there’s a plethora to choose from.
 And here you have some awesome shops to buy nice gifts for your friends, too.
 Take a look at the four neighborhood shops you should not miss, below.